1989 National League Championship Series: Game 5

 Before the game, the Tower of Power horn section played the National Anthem.

 The Giants made it to their first World Series since 1962 with a 3–2 win over the Cubs to win the 1989 National League pennant, four games to one.
 The final game pitted Mike Bielecki against a well-rested (due to his quick exit from Game 2) Rick Reuschel.
 Reuschel made amends for his poor start in Game 2 by giving up only one run over eight innings.
-The one run Reuschel gave up was an unearned run the Cubs scored when Walton reached on an error by Mitchell and then scored on Sandberg's double.
+The one run Reuschel gave up was an unearned run the Cubs scored when Walton reached on an error by Mitchell and then scored on Ryne Sandberg's double.
 The Cubs held the 1–0 lead until the seventh inning when Will Clark tripled and scored on Mitchell's sacrifice fly.

 With two outs in the eighth, the Cubs appeared ready to perhaps send the series back to Chicago, but Candy Maldonado pinch-hit for Reuschel and walked.
 Bielecki then proceeded to load the bases by walking both Butler and Thompson.
 Don Zimmer sent for Mitch Williams to end the jam, but Clark drove home the pennant-winning runs with a single to center that gave the Giants a 3–1 lead.
 Les Lancaster got Matt Williams out to end the inning but the Cubs were finished.

 They did rally, however, in the ninth with three straight singles that made it 3–2.
-But Sandberg grounded out and the Giants were in their first World Series since 1962.
+But the rally would be for naught, as Steve Bedrosian ultimately notched his third consecutive save by inducing a ground ball from Sandberg to end the game and series, and send the Giants to their first World Series since 1962.

 Clark's stellar performance earned him Most Valuable Player honors for the Giants.
 Clark hit .650 with eight RBIs.